 Apps for people living with HIV

-iStayHealthy – iStayHealthy is the free Android app for people living with HIV. iStayHealthy allows people with HIV to: store lab results, HIV medications and any supplementary medications, review relevant results (CD4, CD4% and Viral Load) in simple charts, and rotate your device to see both CD4 count terms.
-Available for iPhone/iPad and Andriod.
+iStayHealthy – iStayHealthy is the free Android app for people living with HIV. iStayHealthy allows people with HIV to store lab results, HIV and supplementary medications, review relevant results (CD4, CD4% and Viral Load) in simple charts, and rotate your device to see both CD4 count terms.
+Available for iPhone/iPad and Android.

 *TheBody.com – TheBody.com is the complete resource on HIV/AIDS.
 This app brings you TheBody.com’s top content, including the latest news, research, personal stories from people living with HIV, and other HIV-related information on a wide array of topics.
 TheBody.com’s mission is to help improve the quality of life for all people living with HIV. as well as their care providers, loved ones and allies.
 Available for iPhone/iPad and Android.